 It’s time for some tough love.
 I honestly don’t think that it’s fair to say that “the root canal failed.”
 I mean, if the canals were found, cleaned, and shaped properly, then it wouldn’t fail, right?
 It shouldn’t.

 And that my friends, is why we have a silly movie like Root Cause that has given endodontics a bad name.

 It all comes down to good endo versus bad endo.
 If you miss this canal, you are just going to add fuel to their mission to discredit the values of keeping natural teeth, because that root canal is going to fail, and their team gets another point.
-So, leave your ego at the door and remember what is best for your patient, and now, what is best for your profession.
+So, leave your ego at the door and remember what is best for your patient, and now, what is best for your profession as a dentist.

 Remember that the MB2s exist not only in the first molar, but they also exist in the second molar.
 Can you tell me the published percentages?
 Do you remember?

 The research shows that the MB2 is present in the maxillary first molar 96.1% of the time, so to me that means 100% of the time.

 In the second maxillary molar the MB2 is present a little less than that, but the percentage is still pretty high.
 It can be anywhere from 70-93%.
 That’s still pretty high don’t ya think?